blbadger/blbadger.github.io/nonlinear-dimension.md

 Now consider a set $S$ where some elements are incomparable.
 There is no chance of partitioning $S$ because one cannot determine which elements of $S$ are greater or less than others, and thus we cannot be sure of which elements are equivalently larger or smaller (or equivalent in any way).
 If a set cannot be partitioned, then additivity cannot be valid from the definition given above.
 Therefore any set with incomparable elements is not additive.

 Take collections of points transformed by a nonlinear function.
 Are such collections comparable to other collections?
 Comparability requires that for two elements $a, b$ either $a \geq b$ or $b \geq a$.
 Can we choose between statements if there exists an infinite number of elements $a$ in element $b$, while at the same time there are infinitely many $b$ in $a$?
-Not easily, and therefore self-similar nonlinear maps contain collections of points that are incomparable by definition.
+No, and therefore self-similar nonlinear maps contain collections of points that are incomparable by definition.
 As certain subsets are incomparable, the transformation itself is non-additive.

 ### A concrete example of non-additivity